uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/ga4/ga4.md

 uPortal using Google Universal Analytics uses up-ga.js to create a tracker with basically default values (after including the tracker id), and this sends the initial page view.
-After that, up-ga.js populates the tracker's configuration with custom imformation regarding the type of information, either pageview or timing and then sends the event with a ga("event") call.
+After that, up-ga.js populates the tracker's configuration with custom information regarding the type of information, either page view or timing and then sends the event with a ga("event") call.
 All of the data that is included comes from the tracker's configuration at that time.

-uPortal using Gooogle Analytics 4 also uses up-ga.js to create a tracker with basically default values.
-However, this initial event is supressed.
+uPortal using Google Analytics 4 also uses up-ga.js to create a tracker with basically default values.
+However, this initial event is suppressed.
 All events are sent explicitly.
 The data needed for the event are included explicitly within the up.gtag("event") call with the needed data as part of the event body.
 The intent is for the event to be immutable.

 The overall structure of the updated up-ga.js script is similar to the original script with several exceptions:

-- Several functions return values that willl be included in the up.gtag("event") body, rather than put directly into the configuration of the ga("event")
+- Several functions return values that will be included in the up.gtag("event") body, rather than put directly into the configuration of the ga("event")
-- Due to dependencies, some functions have beeen reordered.
+- Due to dependencies, some functions have been reordered.
-- The up.gtag javascript object contains the needed code for executing the needed events, whereas the original script did not neeed to be added too the up structure.
+- The up.gtag javascript object contains the needed code for executing the needed events, whereas the original script did not need to be added to the up structure.
 At the time, this was required to have visibility into the Google Analytics 4 functions.
 This could be revisited if the current implementation has issues.
 - Google Universal Analytics sends individual events.
 GA4 collects events and sends them in batch, approximately event 10 seconds.